WiseGuru/Community-Digital-Garden-Docs/docs/deployment-guides/deploy-to-cloudflare.md

 >Example configuration for my idea-dumpsite, [wisdump.work](https://wisdump.work/)

-#### Create an access token to the Repo for Digital Garden
+### Create an access token to the Repo for Digital Garden

-To connect the plugin with your Repo, you will need to generate a Fine-Grained Access Token from GitHub.^[You could do a regular token, but that's a bad idea and you should feel bad for having it.]
-Oleeskild also has a guide to create a [fine grained access token](https://dg-docs.ole.dev/advanced/fine-grained-access-token/), though the image is a little compressed.
+To connect the plugin with your Repo, you will need to generate a Fine-Grained Access Token from GitHub.[^8] Oleeskild also has a guide to create a [fine grained access token](https://dg-docs.ole.dev/advanced/fine-grained-access-token/), though the image is a little compressed.

 1. From within GitHub, click on your profile icon at the top-right corner
 	1. Select "*Settings*"